adityasolanki205/Batch-Processing-Pipeline-using-DataFlow/.ipynb_checkpoints/README-checkpoint.md

-# Batch Processing Pipeline using DataFlow (Under Construction)
+# Batch Processing Pipeline using DataFlow
 This is one of the part of **Introduction to Apache Beam using Python** Repository.
 Here we will try to learn basics of Apache Beam to create **Batch** pipelines.
 We will learn step by step how to create a batch pipeline using [German Credit Risk](https://www.kaggle.com/uciml/german-credit).
 The complete process is divided into 5 parts:

 1. **Reading the data**